Give worry a time out

 …that’s totally okay!
 You can just cut a stone shape out of a piece of paper, or use your imagination to picture a stone in your mind.

-The great thing about imaginary stones is that you can do imaginary things with them, like throw them off the top of Mt.
-Everest, or hand your stone to Ariana Grande to hold for a while.
+The great thing about imaginary stones is that you can do imaginary things with them, like throw them off the top of the tallest mountain, or hand your stone to Taylor Swift to hold for a while.
 Maybe she’ll even take it up on stage with her!

 • STEP 4 OF 15